 Data will be collected to evaluate the impact of the County's plan on the youth's rehabilitation, recidivism, and public safety.
 Data points may include youth development and wellness data, including, but not limited to, education attainment, employment, behavioral health, housing, family connections, foster care, and other wellness outcomes.
 Although the current system can capture some of these data points, an evaluation is necessary to determine what added programming and/or personnel resources are needed to capture additional data.
-Additionally, an independent data evaluator will be sought currently in the process of being contracted to allow for an objective review and report on the outcomes and data regarding our programs.
-Probation is compiling necessary information to prepare a Request for Proposal for Research and Consultant Services.
+Additionally, an independent data evaluator is currently in the process of being contracted to allow for an objective review and report on the outcomes and data regarding our programs.